Bay of Plenty 2017

 When does the event start and stop?

 Formalities start Friday at 5pm (please try to be there by 4pm), and the event will end at 2pm on Sunday.
+If you are bringing your child/ren with you, you are welcome to arrive any time from 2pm and meet the childcare team and settle in.

 What happens if I want to arrive earlier or leave later?